Hot Flashes (Flushes) & Night Sweats

 Ginseng is a root that has been used for centuries in traditional Chinese medicine.
 It is thought to work by improving circulation and reducing stress, both of which can help to regulate the menstrual cycle.

-It contains compounds called ginsenosides, which may have estrogen-like effects in the body.
+It contains compounds called ginsenosides, which may have oestrogen-like effects in the body.
 These effects could potentially help balance hormonal fluctuations during perimenopause.
-However, ginseng’s estrogenic activity is relatively weak compared to pharmaceutical estrogen.
+However, ginseng’s estrogenic activity is relatively weak compared to pharmaceutical oestrogen.